thundercore/developers-portal/docs-en/develop-with-truffle.md

 ## Overview

 [Truffle](https://www.trufflesuite.com/) is one of the most popular development tools in the Ethereum community.
 ThunderCore is fast and EVM-compatible, so developers can use Ethereum development tools, including Solidity and Truffle, to develop DApps on ThunderCore.
-We prepared a Truffle box, [thunder-box](https://www.trufflesuite.com/boxes/thunder-box), for developers.
-This tutorial will help you use our thunder box to quickly set up your dev environment.
+We have prepared a Truffle box: [thunder-box](https://www.trufflesuite.com/boxes/thunder-box), for developers.
+This tutorial will help you to use our thunder box to quickly set up your dev environment.

 ## Get Started

-First, ensure you are in a new and empty directory and that you have `nodejs` in your environment.
+First, ensure that you are in a new and empty directory and that you have `nodejs` in your environment.

 1. Run the unbox command via npx and skip to step 3.